MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-shopify.md

 ### Order processing

-How businesses process sales orders can vary greatly, depending on various factors.
-For example, depending on the type of products or services offered, the sales channels used, and policies and procedures for shipping and handling.
+Various factors affect how businesses process sales orders, for example:

+* The type of products or services
+* The sales channels
+* Policies and procedures for shipping and handling

 You can subscribe to various events from the Shpfy Order Events codeunit.

 To learn more about synchronizing orders, go to [Synchronize and fulfill sales orders](/dynamics365/business-central/shopify/synchronize-orders).